kubikowski/set-utilities/README.md

 This library is a collection of utility functions that operate with JavaScript `Sets`.

 Each function, as derived from Set Theory, is built to operate on n-ary sets by accepting variable arguments.
+Additionally, each function operates with the principals of immutability: none of the input sets are modified in the process or result of calculation.

 ### difference:
 The difference of two sets contains all the elements of the first set